jendave/fifth-edition-srd/docs/player/adventuring.md

 ### Food and Water ###

-Characters who don’t eat or drink suffer the effects of exhaustion (see appendix A).
+Characters who don’t eat or drink suffer the effects of exhaustion (see appendix PH-A).
 Exhaustion caused by lack of food or water can’t be removed until the character eats and drinks the full required amount.

 #### Food ####